Heparin sodium,. 5000 units/ml 5 ml 5 pcs

 – Hypersensitivity to heparin and other components of the drug.

-– Heparin-induced thrombocytopenia (with or without thrombosis) in the history or currently.
+– Heparin-induced thrombocytopenia (with or without thrombosis) in history or currently.

-– Bleeding (unless the benefit of using heparin sodium outweighs the potential risk).
+– Bleeding (unless the benefits of sodium heparin outweigh the potential risks).

-– Sodium heparin in a therapeutic dose should not be prescribed unless regular laboratory monitoring of blood clotting is possible.
+– Heparin sodium in a therapeutic dose should not be prescribed if it is not possible to ensure regular laboratory monitoring of blood clotting.

 Patients with polyvalent allergies (including bronchial asthma).